L4ser-Security-Labs/StealerParser/README.md

-Interractive tool to easily find and parse credentials from stealer logs.
+Interactive tool to easily find and parse credentials from stealer logs.

 ![StealerParser](screenshot.png)